MahanSharifi/EmbeddedVector-PDF-Summarization-System/README.md

 # PDF Processing and Summarization System

-# Used in Stealth Startup
+# Concept used in Stealth Startup

 # Summarized text: summary_drylab_20250112_162647.txt
 This project implements a PDF processing system that extracts text, creates vector embeddings, and generates summaries using modern NLP techniques.